Corruption in Ukraine: Anti-corruption procedures and institutions

-After his election in late 2004, President Viktor Yushchenko promised a "War on Corruption".
-Several officials were indeed arrested and/or questioned in early 2005 (among them Borys Kolesnikov and Yuri Boyko, later ministers in the Azarov Government).

-Oleksandr Turchynov, former chairman of the Security Service of Ukraine, claimed that in the summer of 2005 Yushchenko prevented an investigation into allegedly fraudulent practices in the transport of Turkmen natural gas to Ukraine and prevented the arrest of Boyko for abuse of office while heading Naftogaz:
+In a survey in 2001, 80% of respondents were in agreement with the statement: "The present [Ukrainian] government has no real interest in punishing corruption."
+After his election in late 2004, Yushchenko promised a "War on Corruption".
+Several politicians were investigated the following year, among them Borys Kolesnikov and Yuri Boyko.
+Oleksandr Turchynov, the former chairman of the Security Service of Ukraine, claimed that in the summer of 2005, Yushchenko prevented a fraud investigation relating to the transport of Turkmen natural gas to Ukraine, and prevented Boyko's arrest for an abuse of office when he was the director of Naftogaz: In a 2005 interview, Turchynov said Yushchenko had told him to stop "persecuting my men", and that the investigation of RosUkrEnergo was "creating a conflict with Russian President Vladimir Putin".

-In a 2005 interview with Radio Free Europe/Radio Liberty, "Turchynov stated that Yushchenko told him in mid-August to stop 'persecuting my men' and that the investigation of RosUkrEnergo was 'creating a conflict with Russian President Vladimir Putin'".
-A 2008 survey showed that 73% of people in Ukraine considered the second Tymoshenko Government's actions against corruption ineffective; comparable figures for the U.S. and the UK were 73% and 39%.
-In a survey in 2001, when Kuchma was president, 80% of Ukrainians "totally/fairly agreed" with the statement: "The present government has no real interest in punishing corruption".

 Ukraine joined the Group of States Against Corruption in 2006.

-Over the years, several anti-corruption laws have been passed by the Ukrainian parliament.
+Like his predecessor Yushchenko, Yanukovych (and his Azarov Government) made the fight against corruption a spearhead in his domestic policies.
+Political opponents of Yanukovych accused him of using his anti-corruption campaign for politically motivated trials; the general public in Ukraine largely shared this view.
+Yanukovych denied this.
 In September 2011 the National Anti-Corruption Committee was introduced.

-Like his predecessor Yushchenko, President Viktor Yanukovych (and his Azarov Government) made the fight against corruption a spearhead in his domestic policies.
-Political opponents of Yanukovych accused him of using his anti-corruption campaign for politically motivated trials; the general public in Ukraine largely shared this view.
-President Yanukovych denied this.

 The International Association of Anti-Corruption Authorities spoke in April 2011 of "remarkable successes in fighting corruption in 2010".
-The EU Ambassador to Ukraine, Jose Manuel Pinto Teixeira, stated at an investment conference on February 28, 2012, that Yanukovych's pledges of reform "have regrettably produced no such results."
+The EU Ambassador to Ukraine, Jose Manuel Pinto Teixeira, stated at an investment conference on February 28, 2012, that Yanukovych's pledges of reform "have regrettably produced no such results".

 In May 2014, an Anti-Corruption Initiative was established.
 In December, it appointed Lithuanian economist and former European Commissioner for Taxation and Customs Union, Audit and Anti-Fraud Algirdas Šemeta as Business Ombudsman.

-The National Anti-Corruption Bureau of Ukraine (NABU), for carrying out investigations of corruption, was established in March 2015 after its predecessor, the National Anti-Corruption Committee was considered a failure.
+NABU was established in the same year after its predecessor, the National Anti-Corruption Committee, was considered a failure.
 For designing and implementing systematic change tending to prevent corruption, the National Agency for Prevention of Corruption was created in 2015.